Canadian federal election results in Calgary: Regional profile

 Conservative support is strongest in Calgary Heritage (formerly Calgary Southwest, the riding of Stephen Harper) and Calgary Midnapore (formerly Calgary Southeast, the riding of Jason Kenney), two of the most affluent and ethnically homogeneous Calgary ridings where Conservative support routinely tops 70%.
-The visible minority communities in Calgary are clustered in the ridings of Calgary Skyview (formerly Calgary Northeast) and Calgary Forest Lawn (formerly Calgary East); however, these two ridings routinely have among the lowest voter turnout levels in urban Canada.
+The visible minority communities in Calgary are clustered in the city's northeastern ridings of Calgary McKnight, Calgary Skyview (formerly Calgary Northeast) and Calgary Forest Lawn (formerly Calgary East); however, these two ridings routinely have among the lowest voter turnout levels in urban Canada.

 In 2015, Calgary Centre fell to Kent Hehr, the longtime Liberal MLA for Calgary-Buffalo.
 Calgary Skyview voted for Liberal Darshan Kang.
 They were the first Liberal MPs elected from Calgary since Pat Mahoney served a single term for Calgary South from 1968 to 1972.
 As a measure of how deeply conservative Calgary has historically been, the Liberals had only elected three MPs from Calgary-based ridings in their entire history prior to 2015, each for only one term.
 The city reverted to form in 2019, with the Conservatives again taking all of Calgary amid the massive "blue wave" that swept through Alberta, winning all ten of the city's seats by 10,000 votes or more, however this trend reversed in 2021 as the Liberals won back Calgary-Skyview: while the Conservatives actually had a lower performance than even 2015, vote splitting between the Liberals and NDP meant Conservatives won the rest of the seats in the city.
+In 2025, amid Conservative gains among visible minority communities, the Liberals lost Calgary Skyview and failed to gain Calgary McKnight (a new seat that contained much of the Liberal-leaning territory from the old Skyview riding), but were able to gain the downtown seat of Calgary Confederation for the first time, leaving the Liberals with a single seat in Calgary once again.